La Dolce Vita: Yoga Retreat in Italy (Tuscany)

 Optional Excursions and/or Add Ons:

-- Bike and Walking Tour of nearby Lucca.
-Includes a bike tour around the ancient walls, a walking tour to explore the main attractions and a cafe break.
+- Bike and Walking Tour of nearby Lucca. take part in an informal guided tour of Lucca for 3-4 hrs.
+Includes transportation into Lucca, a bike tour around the ancient walls, a walking tour to explore the main attractions and a cappuccino break or apertivo break.

 - Puccini Opera in Lucca – For the opera lovers, you can catch a Puccini Opera every night in Lucca.
 The concert starts at 7:15pm and lasts up to 1 hr.